-9. “on-board sewage treatment plant parameters record” means the document drawn up in accordance with Appendix VI , Part VIII which records all parameters, including components of and adjustments to the on-board sewage treatment plant having an effect on the level of sewage treatment, including modifications thereto;
+9. “on-board sewage treatment plant parameters record” means the document drawn up in accordance with Appendix 8, Part VIII which records all parameters, including components of and adjustments to the on-board sewage treatment plant having an effect on the level of sewage treatment, including modifications thereto;

-10. “manufacturer's guide to checking the components and parameters relevant to sewage treatment” means the document compiled in accordance with Article 14a.11(4) for the purpose of implementing the special test;
+10. “manufacturer's guide to checking the components and parameters relevant to sewage treatment” means the document compiled in accordance with paragraph 8B-4.11.4 for the purpose of implementing the special test;

 11. “domestic waste water” means waste water from galleys, dining rooms, washrooms and laundries and faecal water;

-12. “sewage sludge” means residues accruing from operation of a sewage treatment plant on board a craft.
+12. “sewage sludge” means residues accruing from operation of a sewage treatment plant on board a vessel.

-Article 14a.02

 8B-4.2 General provisions

-8B-4.2.1 This Chapter applies to all on-board sewage treatment plants which are installed on passenger vessels.
+8B-4.2.1 This Section applies to all on-board sewage treatment plants which are installed on passenger vessels.

 8B-4.2.2 (a) On-board sewage treatment plants shall comply with the limit values set out in Table 1 during the type test.